shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

 .. note::

-    The trigger uses it's own authentication to Flow Production Tracking, independent of the auth used in the SG Jira Bridge Server and the main shotgunEvents settings.
+    The trigger uses it's own authentication to Flow Production Tracking, independent of the auth used in the Flow Production Tracking Jira Bridge Server and the main shotgunEvents settings.
     We highly recommend you add an additional Script User in Flow Production Tracking solely for this trigger.

 .. note::
-    If you are using sg-jira-bridge v0.2.2 or later, these environment variables can also be defined in the ``.env`` file from the SG Jira Bridge section
+    If you are using sg-jira-bridge v0.2.2 or later, these environment variables can also be defined in the ``.env`` file from the Flow Production Tracking Jira Bridge section

 Define a Mapping Between Jira and Flow Production Tracking Status Names